 I am not suggesting this but if you feel the need to leave a lecture at any time, it is perfectly acceptable.
 You might get funny looks from your lecturer but they see it all the time and besides, as blunt as it sounds, you are just a number.

 It is perfectly acceptable to feel nervous on your first day.
 You are starting something completely new.
-Even in my position where I have already attended one welcome week am a little nervous.
-I don’t know what the people on my course will be like, I don’t know where any of the rooms are most of all, I have no idea who I am going to sit by during the lectures because I am not living in halls so I wouldn’t have met anyone.
+Even in my position where I had already attended one welcome week was a little nervous for the second.
+I didn’t know what the people on my course would be like, I didn’t know where any of the rooms were, I had no idea who I was going to sit by during the lectures because I was not living in halls so I wouldn’t have met anyone.

 After your first day of welcome week, you will most likely feel like you are going to have the most boring time in university but just remember, lectures and classes start the week after which you will enjoy more because you chose to study the course that you are enrolled on.
 I personally would make the most of your first day and week by meeting as many people as you can because your whole time in university will be about making connections with friends and professional people.

-I, like you am nervous but we should all be positive and be confident with the whole idea.
+I, like you was nervous but just be positive and be confident with the whole idea.
 Just remember, everyone will be in the same position as you so don’t be disheartened if you find yourself forcing a conversation to someone.
 It will get easier over time.